JoelAlumasa/Akan-name-project/README.md

 The akan name generator - A project that was an attempt on my part to try and build a site that generates Ghanaian Akan Names.
 This project was ultimately unsuccessful.

 Project skillfully incorporates HTML and CSS - but Javascript is woeful.
+Link to github pages is as follows: https://joelalumasa.github.io/Akan-name-project/

 Joel Alumasa - A rookie with no prior experience in regard to programming.
 A recent highschool graduate and currently a student at moringa school.